AlliedPayment/docs/3 - Git/4 - Branching Strategy.md

 We have TC set to auto build pull requests, `Master`, `Dev` and `Final`.
 If we need to create an ad-hoc branch to build not otherwise automatically built, we just need to adjust TC to look at a different branch temporarily.

 ##Waffle/GitHub Issues
 GitHub issues is a lightweight unit of work tracker.
+We use Waffle to help visualize and manage feature not included in GitHub issues.